elatov/elatov.github.io/_posts/2013-03-11-install-chrubuntu-12-04-on-samsung-chromebook.md

 2. Hold the **ESC** and **REFRESH** keys as you press the Power button to get into recovery mode.
 3. Press **CTRL+D** to go into developer mode.

 This <a href="http://www.amirkurtovic.com/blog/installing-chrubuntu-on-the-samsung-arm-chromebook-a-step-by-step-photo-guide/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.amirkurtovic.com/blog/installing-chrubuntu-on-the-samsung-arm-chromebook-a-step-by-step-photo-guide/']);">site</a> has good pictures for the process.
-I didn&#8217;t want to mess up the ChromeOS install, so I got an SD card just in case.
+I didn't want to mess up the ChromeOS install, so I got an SD card just in case.
 Therefore all the below processes apply to an install of ChrUbuntu onto an SD Card.

 ### 2. Install Chrubuntu 12.04 on External SD-Card

 Once the Chromebook is in Developer Mode, it will reboot and show you a screen about OS Verification.
 To start booting into Developer Mode, just press **CTRL+D**.
-Once booted up, don&#8217;t even login, just connect to the Wireless Network.
+Once booted up, don't even login, just connect to the Wireless Network.
 Next open up a local TTY by pressing **CTRL+ALT** and the **FORWARD** key.
-Then for the username type &#8216;**chronos**&#8216; and it will log you into a shell without a password.
-Now let&#8217;s set the BIOS to be in Developer Mode with this command:
+Then for the username type '**chronos**' and it will log you into a shell without a password.
+Now let's set the BIOS to be in Developer Mode with this command:

     chromeos-firmwareupdate –mode=todev